amydach/Olympic-Project/Readme.md

 ## Features:

-Our finished project helps people explore the Olympic data.
+Our finished project allows people to explore the Olympic data.

 ## Dependencies: